cube-js/cube/docs/content/Examples-Tutorials-Recipes/Recipes/incrementally-building-pre-aggregations-for-a-date-range.md

 only applies the date range to the final result of the SQL query defined in `sql`.

-In order to do the above, we'll "pugh down" the predicates to the inner SQL query using [`FILTER_PARAMS`][ref-schema-ref-cube-filterparam] in conjunction with the [`buildRangeStart` and `buildRangeStart` properties][ref-schema-ref-preagg-buildrange]:
+In order to do the above, we'll "push down" the predicates to the inner SQL query using [`FILTER_PARAMS`][ref-schema-ref-cube-filterparam] in conjunction with the [`buildRangeStart` and `buildRangeStart` properties][ref-schema-ref-preagg-buildrange]: